yepzy/starter/readme.md

 Laravel Telescope and Laravel Horizon are pre-installed :
 - To open the `telescope` dashboard,  go to `http://your-project.url/telescope`.
 - To open the `horizon` dashboard,  go to `http://your-project.url/horizon`.

+## Changelog

+See [CHANGELOG](CHANGELOG.md) for more information on what has been pushed in production.